arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_create.md

 @RESTBODYPARAM{label,string,optional,string}
 The label for this backup.
 The label is used to together with a timestamp string create a unique backup identifier, `<timestamp>_<label>`.
-If no label is specified, the empty string is assumed.
+If no label is specified, the empty string is assumed and a default UUID is created for this part of the ID.

 @RESTRETURNCODES

+@RESTRETURNCODE{200}
+If all is well, code 200 is returned.

 @RESTRETURNCODE{400}
 If the create command is invoked with bad parameters or any HTTP